sfarb2/election_analysis/README.md

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
-3. Calculate the totla number of votes each candidate received.
+3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1
+- Software: Python | Visual Studio Code

 ## Summary
 The analysis of the election shows that:
-- There were 369,711 total votes cast in the election.
+- There were 369,711 total votes cast.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette